rajaneesh80/Raj-Keyword-Search-Toll/README.md

 <h2>Technologies Used </h2>

 <h3> Built With </h3>
-HTML, CSS and JavaScript: Front end languages that give the application structure, style and interactivity
+HTML5, CSS3 and JavaScript: Front end languages that give the application structure, style and interactivity

 <ul>
 <li><a href="https://getbootstrap.com/docs/4.3/getting-started/introduction/" rel="nofollow">Bootstrap v4.1.3</a>